EduardoN/azure-powershell/src/Network/Network/help/New-AzFirewall.md

 This example created a Firewall which translated the destination IP and port of all packets destined to 10.1.2.3:80 to 10.2.3.4:8080
 Threat Intel is turned off in this example.

-### 4:  Create a Firewall with no rules and with Threat Intel in Alert mode
+### Example 4: 4:  Create a Firewall with no rules and with Threat Intel in Alert mode
 ```
 $rgName = "resourceGroupName"
 $vnet = Get-AzVirtualNetwork -ResourceGroupName $rgName -Name "vnet"